Web (character): Powers

-The DC Comics incarnation of the Web has no superpowers, having in his John Raymond persona the strength of a man in his prime engaging in moderate physical exercise.
-Instead, he relies on an overtly technological suit, granting him several abilities, including but not limited to flight, bullet-proof armor, HUD interface connected to a GPS tracker and enhanced strength.
+The DC Comics incarnation of Web has no superpowers, having in his John Raymond persona the strength of a man in his prime engaging in moderate physical exercise.
+Instead, he relies on an overtly technological suit, granting him several abilities, including but not limited to flight, bullet-proof armor, HUD interface connected to a GPS tracker, and enhanced strength.
 However, his most prized asset is his Lair, similar to the Batcave in containing his weaponry and a supercomputer, always connected to the website summontheweb.com and feeding him the data of people desperate enough to get help from outside sources.

-John Raymond has fully functional copies of his suit, with every power of his original one, used by willing followers of summontheweb.com, along with an instruction manual and 120 days of tech support, creating a super-hero franchise named the "Web Hosts" (obvious pun over the webhost concept, consistent with the image of the Web as an accessibile, Internet-savvy hero).
+John Raymond has fully functional copies of his suit, with every power of his original one, used by willing followers of summontheweb.com, along with an instruction manual and 120 days of tech support, creating a super-hero franchise named the "Web Hosts" (obvious pun over the webhost concept, consistent with the image of Web as an accessibile, Internet-savvy hero).
 When Oracle and Batgirl confront him about his lack of control over the Hosts, John Raymond agrees to enforce a stricter charter on his users in exchange for upgrades provided by Oracle herself.

 The Web Hosts are now permanently connected to the Interwebs, a Twitter-derived social network, fully accessible from the suits, that constantly feeds in John Raymond's administrator account and suit all information the Hosts are willing to share about crime fighting, or simple socialization.
-As a programmed side-effect, however, everything the Web does is out on the display on the Interwebs, for everyone to view or comment upon.
+As a programmed side-effect, however, everything Web does is out on the display on the Interwebs, for everyone to view or comment upon.
 As a security measure, the Web Lair is upgraded with a cloud computing system linked to the Hosts, making Raymond (and Oracle) able to remotely disable the Hosts Suits.

 Jane Raymond

-In July 2015, Archie Comics announced that its imprint Dark Circle Comics would introduce a new version of the Web the following year: Jane Raymond, a 14-year old Korean-American high school student who becomes a costumed hero after gaining powers from an accident.
+In July 2015, Archie Comics announced that its imprint Dark Circle Comics would introduce a new version of Web the following year: Jane Raymond, a 14-year old Korean-American high school student who becomes a costumed hero after gaining powers from an accident.
 The announced series never materialized.